tBaxter/re-cycled/posts/oct-2020/tools.md

 ## Miscellaneous shop basics
 There are some things I find indispensible in the shop that may not immediately come to mind as tools.
 In particular, I don't think I go a day without reaching for my [heavy-duty utility scissors](https://amzn.to/38cj9YK) and a [good quality metal ruler](https://amzn.to/3gXixdn).
 These things are just useful for so many things, you've got to keep them nearby.

+I also keep a bunch of [velcro straps](https://amzn.to/3ntFzLy) handy.
+They're great for holding all sorts of things in place, but especially useful for keeping front wheels from flapping about when the bike is on the stand.

 That covers most of the fundamentals.
 After that you start getting into more specialized things that you can buy as you need them.
 In that case, there are some things you'll probably need sooner, and some you may need someday, or not at all.

 ## General bicycle tools